ZcashFoundation/frost/frost-ristretto255/dkg.md

 // This is used to simulate the broadcast; in practice the packages
 // will be sent through a [**broadcast
 // channel**](https://frost.zfnd.org/terminology.html#broadcast-channel)
-// on top of a [authenticated and confidential communication
+// on top of an [authenticated and confidential communication
 // channel](https://frost.zfnd.org/terminology.html#peer-to-peer-channel).
 let mut received_round1_packages = BTreeMap::new();